mustafakarakya/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ## 1. Introduction

 This document explores the fundamental principles and applications of Kepler's Third Law.
 According to the law, there is a linear relationship between the square of the orbital period and the cube of the orbital radius for a body in orbit.
 This law is crucial in analyzing the orbits of planets, moons, and other celestial objects.
-The work covers theoretical derivation, real-world examples (such as the Moon's orbit around the Earth and the orbits of planets in the Solar System), and computational verification using Python simulations.
+The solution covers theoretical derivation, real-world examples (such as the Moon's orbit around the Earth and the orbits of planets in the Solar System), and computational verification using Python simulations with animated GIFs.

 ---